These laws come from the Clean Neighbourhoods and Environment Act 2005, and give Councils the power to make orders regarding dogs in their area.

 - acting with the consent of the owner or occupier of the land, or of any other person or authority which has control of the land

 With effect from 20th October 2014 Councils can no longer make new Dog Control Orders and any existing ones will only remain in force for 3 years after which they become converted to Public Spaces Protection Orders.
 These new powers are available for Councils (though not for parish or community councils) if there are activities taking place in a public place which are having (or are likely to have) a detrimental effect on quality of life.
-Councils will no longer have to advertise the proposal in a local newspaper although it must still be published (details have not been set out on what this entails).
+Councils no longer have to advertise the proposal in a local newspaper although it must still be published.
 If a PSPO is made it must be published on the Council’s website and notices erected that the Council considers sufficient.
 If there is a breach the maximum Fixed Penalty Notice is £100 and if prosecuted the maximum fine is £1,000.

 Under a PSPO a Council is no longer limited to the 5 different types of DCO, as long as they can justify the restriction being proposed.
 Eg. Both Daventry and Ashfield require owners and keepers to have appropriate means to pick up after their dog.
 More controversially, Barking and Dagenham Council have held a pilot project to see if requiring DNA tests would help to reduce the dog fouling problem.